In fact studies have shown that indoor tanners

 makes this listing almost meaningless.

-The list does not take into account that there are positive effects to
+The list does not take into account that there are positive effects

 ultraviolet light exposure.
 Many forms of cancer – including breast,